ggrossman/unix-cb/README.md

 his car was totaled.
 We were unhurt, but we never did get that Unix box... it probably got thrown in the dump.

-When I was 15, an uncle passed on a discarded Sun 2 workstation to me.
+When I was 16, an uncle passed on a discarded Sun 2 workstation to me.
 I knew that Unix/CB was written as multiple processes coordinating via System V IPC message queues.
 Another user on MoHo, Brett J. Vickers, now lead programmer at ArenaNet, had written a game for the site called Quest for Mordor.
-His first version of the game also used System V IPC, but the second version was a single process that multiplexed all I/O via BSD `select()`.
-I decided I wanted to learn BSD socket programming, so I started duplicating Unix/CB using sockets and a `select()` loop at the core, with every interaction handled using state transitions via function pointers.
+His first version of the game also used System V IPC, but the second version was a single process that multiplexed all I/O via BSD `select()`, partly because it was a simpler approach with less concurrency challenges, and mostly because he'd moved the game to a UCI server running on BSD which had BSD sockets and no System V IPC.

+Inspired by Brett, I decided I wanted to learn BSD socket programming, so I started duplicating Unix/CB using sockets and a `select()` loop at the core, with every interaction handled using state transitions via function pointers.
+I was working from memory to reincarnate the slick UI of MoHo's Unix/CB; US CAD had pulled the plug on MoHo in 1989 over a year before I started this work.

 When I got to UC Berkeley, the CSUA (Computer Science Undergraduate Association) ran a machine called `soda.berkeley.edu`.
 (The CS building